Biography (extended version, scroll down for short version)

 Very often, Stefan Temmingh is called the “Successor of Frans Brüggen”, a “Faun with the recorder” or a “Revolutionary on his instrument”.
 One thing is clear: The South African recorder player and winner of the prestigious German ECHO Klassik Award belongs to the internationally leading soloists on his instrument.

 As a specialist for Early Music Stefan Temmingh’s repertoire comprises the complete original literature for recorder.
-He performs internationally as a chamber musician and with his own baroque ensemble, e.g. at the Leipzig Bach Festival, the Mosel Music Festival, the Bach Weeks Thuringia, the Handel Festival Halle, at Oude Muziek Utrecht and at various Early Music festivals and classical concert series throughout Europe, Asia and Africa.
+He performs internationally as a chamber musician and with his ensemble “The Gentleman’s Band”, e.g. at the Leipzig Bach Festival, the Mosel Music Festival, the Bach Weeks Thuringia, the Handel Festivals in Halle and in Göttingen, at Oude Muziek Utrecht, the Boston Early Music Festival, the NCPA Beijing, the Shanghai Concert Hall and at various Early Music festivals and classical concert series worlwide.
 As a soloist, he plays with baroque, chamber and symphony orchestras such as the Deutsche Radiophilharmonie Saarbrücken-Kaiserslautern, the Estonian National Symphony Orchestra, the Bochum Symphony Orchestra, the Stuttgart Chamber Orchestra, the Wurttemberg Chamber Orchestra Heilbronn, the WDR Funkhausorchester, the Hong Kong Sinfonietta, the Cape Philharmonic Orchestra South Africa and at the Ludwigsburg Festival.
+Since 2017 he has been collaborating closely with the Swiss baroque orchestra Capricornus Consort Basel.

 Stefan’s commitment ranges from baroque to modern music.
 He regularly performs baroque concertos, but also commissions and performs premieres of contemporary recorder works.
 Since 2015, he has repeatedly been invited to conduct his orchestra engagements from the soloist desk.

-Born in Cape Town, Stefan Temmingh comes from a Dutch-South-African family of musicians and now lives in Munich.
-There, he studied with Markus Zahnhausen as well as with Prof. Michael Schneider in Frankfurt.
+Born in Cape Town, Stefan Temmingh comes from a Dutch-South-African family of musicians and now lives in Munich and Freiburg.
+Initially he studied with Markus Zahnhausen in Munich, then with Prof. Michael Schneider in Frankfurt.
 In 2008 he was awarded the contemporary music scholarship of the City of Munich.
-Since 2019 he has a professorship at the University of Music in Freiburg.
+Since 2019 he has a professorship at the University of Music in Freiburg

 Biography (short version)

-As an Early Music specialist he plays internationally with his baroque ensemble “The Gentleman’s Band” at renowned festivals and concert series.
+As an Early Music specialist he plays worldwide with his baroque ensemble “The Gentleman’s Band” at renowned festivals and concert series.
 As a soloist, he plays with various baroque, chamber and symphony orchestras in Europe, Asia and Africa and increasingly conducts from the soloist desk.
 He initiates and participates in numerous projects and premieres of contemporary music.
 Regularly, Stefan is compared to the legendary Frans Brüggen.
+Since 2019 he has a professorship at the University of Music in Freiburg.